Pronunciation of 'rishi'

 English (United States)

-A sage or seer in Hindu culture, often associated with spiritual wisdom and knowledge.
+A sage or seer in Indian tradition, often associated with spiritual wisdom and enlightenment.

 Pronounced as 'REE-shee', with stress on the first syllable.
-'Ree' as in 'tree', and 'shee' as in 'she'.
+'Ree' as in 'reed', and 'shee' as in 'she'.

 Sanskrit